Marconcino/Exercises/README.md

 # Exercises
+This is a branch dedicated to understand the role of APIs and how they work.
-This is a repository with the intent to understand the adding, the pulling or the pushing of the exercises we do in class
+This is a simple exercise that gives me the chance to practice also how to connect the app to the database